google/ExoPlayer/downloading-media.md

     new NoOpCacheEvictor(),
     databaseProvider);

-// Create the download index.
-WritableDownloadIndex downloadIndex =
-    new DefaultDownloadIndex(databaseProvider);

-// Create a factory for instantiating downloaders, which read the data being
+// Create a factory for reading the data from the network. dataSourceFactory = new DefaultHttpDataSourceFactory(userAgent);
-// downloaded from HttpDataSource instances, and write it to the download cache.
-DefaultDownloaderFactory downloaderFactory =
-    new DefaultDownloaderFactory(
-        new DownloaderConstructorHelper(
-            downloadCache,
-            new DefaultHttpDataSourceFactory(userAgent)));

 // Create the download manager. downloadManager = new DownloadManager(
     context,
-    downloadIndex,
-    downloaderFactory);
+    databaseProvider,
+    downloadCache,
+    dataSourceFactory);

 // Optionally, setters can be called to configure the download manager. downloadManager.setRequirements(requirements);